-First, in public limited liability companies (known as SA companies), although the general shareholders' meeting must be convened according to the law or when any of the boards (board of directors, audit commission, executive management council, audit committee, general and supervisory council) deems it necessary, it will also be convened when one or more shareholders with an interest superior to 5 per cent requires it.
-As for private limited liability companies (known as Lda companies), all shareholders may request the managers to convene a general shareholders' meeting or include items in the agenda, and no shareholder may be restricted from participating in the general shareholders' meeting, even if it is prevented from exercising its voting rights.
+First, in public limited liability companies (SAs), although the general shareholders' meeting must be convened according to the law or when any of the boards (board of directors, audit commission, executive management council, audit committee, general and supervisory council) deems it necessary, it will also be convened when one or more shareholders with an interest exceeding 5 per cent requires it.
+As for private limited liability companies (Ldas), all shareholders may request the managers to convene a general shareholders' meeting or include items in the agenda, and no shareholder may be restricted from participating in the general shareholders' meeting, even if it is prevented from exercising its voting rights.